tanvirahmed055/be-fit/README.md

 * Clients can see the in detail information of the fitness services along with the profile of our certified trainers.

-* This website is built with React JS, React-Bootstrap, Font Awesome Icons and Google Fonts.
+* This website is built with React JS, React Context API, React-Bootstrap, Font Awesome Icons and Google Fonts.